niteshpandeyofficial/ML_Project/README.md

 9. SeaLevelPressure- Sea level pressure (in Hg).
 10. Precip	Total-precipitation in the past hour (in inches).

+There is two option available out of which one is used for manual file prediction and other is for already in prediction batch file.
+We have to give the absolute path where the file is kept for production.

+Once prediction is completed the file will be placed at prediction output file.

 ## Screen shot
 Below are some screen shot of runnable project.